Richard Buckle: Later life

 Having begun to suffer from poor health (yet producing some of his best work – the biographies of Nijinsky and Diaghilev – during this period), Buckle left London in 1976 and settled in Wiltshire in an isolated cottage, made more so by the fact that he did not drive.
 After recovering from a heart attack in 1979, he concentrated on his autobiographical works.
 He regularly visited his home village of Warcop, Cumbria, in the 1980s, sharing his recollections of the place fifty years earlier.

+Controversy

+Buckle was several times accused of over-aggressive and insensitive reviewing, most notably in his criticism of Constant Lambert's final ballet Tiresias in 1951.
+His Observer review, entitled 'Three Blind Mice' (referring to Lambert, Frederick Ashton and Ninette De Valois), cast aspersions on the entire artistic leadership of the Royal Ballet company.
+Lambert died six weeks after its premiere.
+De Valois later retaliated: “When I am struck blind again, may it be in such equally worthy company.”